Bibencio Servín

-Bibencio Servín Paredes (born 2 November 1984), known as Bibencio Servín, is a Paraguayan footballer.
+Bibencio Servín Paredes (born 2 November 1984), known as Bibencio Servín, is a former Paraguayan naturalized Chilean footballer.

+Career

+As a youth player, Servín was with River Plate de Asunción.
+He started his senior career with Pilcomayo in his homeland.

+In 2008, he emigrated to Chile and joined Curicó Unido in the Primera B de Chile, winning the league title.
+He developed almost all his career in that country, except in 2009–10 when he played for 2 de Mayo in Paraguay.

+In Chile, he also played for Lota Schwager, San Luis, Barnechea, Santiago Morning, Deportes Puerto Montt, Cobreloa, Independiente de Cauquenes, Deportes Melipilla and Fernández Vial, his last club.

 Servín was a key part of A.C.
 Barnechea's 2013–14 Primera B side that won the club's first promotion to the Primera División de Chile.
 He scored the deciding goal in the semi-final of the playoffs against Santiago Morning, and helped the club win the final on penalties.